henrygambles/Swonzo/README.md

 This is an iOS client for connecting with the Monzo API!

-Go ahead and grab your token.
+Go ahead and grab your token over at https://developers.monzo.com/.

 ## Getting started